DLHub-Argonne/dlhub_cli/docs/quickstart.rst

      $ python3 -m pip install dlhub_cli

-     (to update a previously installed parsl to a newer version, use: python3 -m pip install -U dlhub_cli)
+     (to update a previously installed cli to a newer version, use: python3 -m pip install -U dlhub_cli)

 Installation using Conda